 A Final note to Sysops.
 Think about adding a Talkgroup with the repeaters ID number in one or both slots.
 Then if users have this in their codeplugs, and scan this talkgroup, users of the repeater can still call into the network when not within the repeaters coverage.

 A final note to everyone, never ever consider DMR in its current state as a supplement to an emergency network.
 If there is an true emergency, the infrastructure may be the first to suffer.
 Use analogue communications or HF.
 If you come across a local emergency whilst mobile necessitating attendance of the emergency services, use a telephone or someone truly local to you.
-To pass information pertinent to any emergency requires local knowledge on a direct connection.
+To pass information pertinent to any emergency requires local knowledge.
 Someone on a DMR network NOT in your locale cannot provide this as a service.